Climate change - a megatrend with economic consequences

 Carbon footprint measurements on investment funds

-A company’s carbon intensity and preparedness of climate change challenges form an integrated part of our environmental evaluation of a company.
+A company’s carbon intensity and preparedness for climate change challenges are an integral part of our environmental evaluation of a company.
 As signatory to the Montreal Carbon Pledge, Danske Bank is committed to publishing the carbon footprint of a selected range of investment funds.

 We have published five position statements that describe how we work with industries known to have elevated environmental, social and governance risks.
 The statements focus on credit and investment procedures.

 We integrate environmental, social and governance risks in our investment analysis and decision-making process.

 We engage with companies to understand how they handle material ESG risks and encourage them to comply with international corporate responsibility principles.

 Dialogue and voting